hammerlab/flowdec/README.md

 Flowdec is designed to construct and execute TF graphs in python as well as use frozen, exported graphs from other languages (e.g. Java).

-Here are a few of the major advantages and disadvantages of Flowdec at the moment:
+Here are a few other features, advantages, and disadvantages of the project currently:

-*Advantages*
+*Highlights*

 - **Support for Windows, Mac, and Linux** - Because TensorFlow can run on these platforms, so can Flowdec.
 - **Client Support for Java, Go, C++, and Python** - Using Flowdec graphs from Python and Java has been tested, but theoretically they could also be used by any [TensorFlow API Client Libraries](https://www.tensorflow.org/api_docs/).